 When life changes for the best it's good to look your BEST!
-Our Dream Maker project is the brainchild of member Carole Warren.
+Our Dream Maker project is the brainchild of former member Carole Warren.
 Carole wanted to find a way to make women in difficult situations know that they are important and special.
 What started out of Carole’s garage in 2015 has grown to include shopping, lunch, hair, make-up and the ever-so-important mani/pedi.

 We have partnered with Opportunity House, Mission Solano, as well as WRAP (Women’s Re-entry Achievement Program) which helps incarcerated women reclaim their lives.
 Every month one woman is nominated by one of our partners.
 This woman has risen above her situation, whether it be abuse, homelessness, addiction or prison.
 She has taken classes, found or is in the process of finding, work and housing.
 In most cases, these women are also struggling single parents who are trying to make a home for their children.
 They are women who need to know that they are making a difference.
 They need to know that someone cares.
 They need to be encouraged and supported.
 They need to feel special.
 Dream Maker fills these needs.